Yoán Moncada: Minor leagues

 On February 23, 2015, the Boston Red Sox reportedly agreed to terms with Moncada, for a signing bonus of $31.5 million.
 The contract was finalized on March 12.
 He made his professional debut with the Greenville Drive of the Class A South Atlantic League on May 18.
 In the winter of 2015, he was consistently cited as one of the top prospects in the Red Sox system.

-Entering the 2016 season, MLB.com ranked Moncada as the 7th best prospect in Major League Baseball.
+Entering the 2016 season, MLB.com, Baseball America, and Baseball Prospectus ranked Moncada as one of the seven best prospects in Major League Baseball.